 Christian Deschauer, Treasurer and Assistant Secretary

 Christian Deschauer was elected to the FCEDA board in June 2016.
-Mr. Deschauer is director of government relations at Transurban, an Australian company that manages and develops urban toll-road networks in Australia and North America.
+Mr. Deschauer is director of pubic affairs and innovation at Transurban, an Australian company that manages and develops urban toll-road networks in Australia and North America.
 Transurban’s North American headquarters is in Tysons, and he is responsible for the company’s government affairs program in North America.

 His previous role was at the Fairfax County Chamber of Commerce, where he led government relations for the largest chamber of commerce in Northern Virginia.
 Prior to joining the chamber, he served as a senior legislative aide to Fairfax County Supervisor Pat Herrity (Springfield District) and was also a staffer to former U.S. Rep. Tom Davis (11th District, Virginia).
 He has a master’s degree in international commerce and policy from George Mason University and a bachelor’s degree in marketing from Penn State University.